When it comes to blackhead removal, many individuals are actually doing more harm to their skin than good.

 Blackheads are actually dirt, debris, and dead skin cells trapped beneath the layer of the skin’s surface.
 The black color comes from pigmentation of this blockage from the presence of the sun.

-Blackheads are formed when a pore is clogged with oil produced by the sebaceous gland that lies underneath the pore.
+They are formed when a pore is clogged with oil produced by the sebaceous gland that lies underneath the pore.

 Once this pore becomes blocked, all sorts of other materials—as previously mentioned, dirt, debris, and dead skin cells—mix with this oil and remain trapped just under the skin’s surface.

-Step Two: Treat Your Pores
+Step One: Treat Your Pores

 Typically, pores on certain areas of your skin will be larger than those in other areas, but they can be stretched by blockages over time.